-Penal Code 17500 PC is the California statute that makes it a crime to possess a “deadly weapon” with the intent to assault another person.
-The offense is a misdemeanor punishable by up to 6 months in county jail and fines of up to $1000.00.
+Penal Code § 17500 PC defines the crime of possession of a deadly weapon with the intent to assault another person.
+This offense is a misdemeanor punishable by up to 6 months in county jail and fines of up to $1000.00.

 - After a heated argument, Jill grabs a baseball bat and states that she wants to hit her boyfriend.